tuonglab/trust4applied/README.md

 ### fastq files

-In a HPC environment, run `sbatch trust4_run_fastq_batch.sh path_to_fastq_files output_dir reference_file processed_files_file` to submit your job to your HPC cluster.
+In a HPC environment, run `sbatch trust4_run_fastq_batch.sh path_to_fastq_files output_dir reference_file` to submit your job to your HPC cluster.
 Make sure to replace these arguments with the appropriate values for your specific use case.

 ## Disclaimer